AmyRadtke/testing-resources/links/README.md

 * [Chris Kenst's Website](https://www.satisfice.com/blog)
 * [Chris Kenst's GitHub](https://github.com/ckenst/testing-guides)

-##Articles
-

-##Resources
+## Articles
+None Yet

+## Resources
-	Classic Equivalence Class table
+-	Classic Equivalence Class table
-	Risk Equivalence Class table
+-	Risk Equivalence Class table
-	What to Automate Worksheet (by Angie Jones)
+-	What to Automate Worksheet (by Angie Jones)

-##Tools
+## Tools
   Tools that I have used or heard about that are helpful when testing
-###USED
+#### Used
-	3UTools
+-	3UTools
-	Charles Proxy
+-	Charles Proxy
-	Developer Tools (Tutorial or How To document/video) 
+-	Developer Tools (Tutorial or How To document/video)

-###NEED TO CHECK OUT
+#### Interested in Learning
-	XMind - Mind Mapping Tool
+-	XMind - Mind Mapping Tool

-###Test Idea Catalogs
+### Test Idea Catalogs
   A list of related items that are effective at finding information (or bugs) that are efficient to use.
-	Elisabeth Hendrickson’s Test Heuristics Cheat Sheet 	Michael Hunter’s You are Not Done Yet Checklist
+-	Elisabeth Hendrickson’s Test Heuristics Cheat Sheet
+-	Michael Hunter’s You are Not Done Yet Checklist
-	My own Testing Guides (feel free to fork this)
+-	My own Testing Guides (feel free to fork this)

-###Useful Websites
+### Useful Websites
-	Context Driven Testing
+-	Context Driven Testing
-	LAWST – The Los Altos Workshop on Software Testing
+-	LAWST – The Los Altos Workshop on Software Testing
-	Association for Software Testing
+-	Association for Software Testing
-	A list of Software Testing Conferences
+-	A list of Software Testing Conferences

-###Other:
+### Other:
-	Recommended Reading List
+-	Recommended Reading List
-	Quality and Testing Bibliography
+-	Quality and Testing Bibliography

-###Example of Crediting can be seen in ckenst git
+### Example of Crediting can be seen in ckenst git
-###Credits
+### Credits
 The input catalog information came from a combination of information from:

 Lessons Learned in Software Testing: A Context-Driven Approach (p.
 45).
 John Wiley and Sons.
 Kindle Edition.
 Kaner, Cem; Bach, James; Pettichord, Bret (2008-04-21).